-3.5.
-Bereavement Leave
+3.5 Bereavement Leave

-Regular employees, and job-share employees, who suffer a death in their "immediate family" may be allowed to be absent with pay for three (3) scheduled County work days for each family member who dies.
-Employees must take this leave within a seven consecutive day period and will be paid only for days and hours they were scheduled to work.
-Immediate family includes the spouse, registered domestic partner, child, parent, step-child, step parent, sibling, grandparent, great grandparent, grandchild or great-grandchild of the employee; or child, parent, step-child, step parent, sibling, grandparent, great grandparent, grandchild or great-grand child of the employee's spouse or registered domestic partner.
+Regular full-time employees, and job-share employees, who suffer the death of a qualifying family member may be allowed to be absent with pay for three (3) scheduled County work days for each qualifying family member who dies.
+Employees must take this leave within a seven (7) consecutive day period and will be paid only for days and hours they were scheduled to work.